 High Margins and Scalability

-B2B SaaS companies typically operate at 70–85% gross margins.
-Compare that to e-commerce (20–40%), agencies (30–50%), or manufacturing (10–30%).
+Compare that to other business models: B2B SaaS companies typically operate at 70–85% gross margins, versus e-commerce (20–40%), agencies (30–50%), or manufacturing (10–30%).
 Higher margins mean more capital available to reinvest in growth.

 Easier to Scale Than Services

-This creates non-linear growth potential.
+The result is non-linear growth potential.
 A well-built SaaS product can serve 10 customers or 10,000 customers with the same core codebase.

 Large Market Opportunity